djalbat/easy-layout/README.md

 ## CSS

 There is a small amount of CSS needed to make the elements work.
-This can be found in the `easy-layout.css` file in the `dist` directory.
-The 'min-width', 'max-width', 'min-height' and 'max-height' CSS properties, if used, must be specified in pixels.
+This can be found in the `easy-layout.css` file in the `css` directory.

 ## Compiling from source